 - Submit the signed form at the Erasmus Office.

 *Students should keep in mind that a language certificate will be required to participate in the programme.
 When students select their Erasmus university, they should verify that the chosen institution offers master level courses in EEBL-related subject areas for a similar amount of credits.
 Credit recognition for exams will only be granted for pre-approved exams that meet these requirements.
 Students may take other exams that are not approved, however, the CFU will not be recognized or counted toward the EEBL degree.
-Students interested in participating must send an email to email@example.com with a list of exams to propose for pre-approval, along with the host university's links to each course’s detailed syllabus, as well as the corresponding course name at Tor Vergata and its Delphi number.
+Scholarship winners will receive an exam approval form that must be returned to firstname.lastname@example.org with a list of exams to propose for pre-approval, along with the host university's links to each course’s detailed syllabus, as well as the corresponding course name at Tor Vergata and its Delphi number.
+Upon return to Tor Vergata, at least 12 CFUs must be recognized in order to keep the full scholarship.

 An English speaking tutor will be available to assist foreign students on the following days and hours in the Erasmus Office of the School of Economics, located in Building B (Ricerca) on the Ground Floor, behind the computer lab: Monday from 10:00 am to 1:00 pm; Wednesday from 10:00 am to 1:00 pm and from 2:30 pm to 4:00 pm; Thursday from 10:00 am to 1:00 pm.